Skip to content

 use_tiles

-Switch to using the catalogues and images of the TILE type instead of the COMBINED (default).
+Switch to using the catalogues and images TILE type instead of the COMBINED.
+The default is to use the TILE type.
 Refer to this wiki page for an explanation on the two types (askap-vast GitHub membership required to access).

 use_islands